Home > FAQS

 How long will my order take?

 This depends on what you get!
-Bags from the "In the Shop" section are usually already made, and will usually will ship the next business day.
-The exception to this is some of the bags that are clearly marked with one-week turnaround, these are things we try to keep in stock but may be momentarily out.
+Things from the "Current Stock" section are already made, and will usually will ship the next business day.
 "Made to Order" bags are normally on a 4 week production schedule, but can be rushed to two or even one week for an extra charge.
-Items in the "Accessories" section ship within 5 business days.
-Actual shipping times may vary, as we use different carriers depending on location, value, and size of the order.
+All other items indicate the production time - which is how long we will need to finish the item and set up shipping - near the bottom of the item description.

 How do I go about getting a bag with graphics on it?
 How much is it?

 I'm interested in having you guys make something completely different than what is currently on your site.
 Can you make it?

 This is a commonly asked question, and unfortunately, a lot of the time, the answer is no. We encourage you to ask - it never hurts to ask! - but custom projects are often beyond the scope of what we can do.
 The reason is simple: making new products usually requires various stages of design, prototyping, and final production.
 In some cases, this can represent several days of work.
-Taking one of our three veteran stitchers off of normal production to work on a one-off bag just doesn't make sense for us, unless we are going to be compensated for the time lost.
+Taking one of our veteran stitchers off of normal production to work on a one-off bag just doesn't make sense for us, unless we are going to be compensated for the time lost.
 Most likely you aren't planning to pay a mint for your specially-designed-from-scratch bag, and there's just no way we can make it for you for anywhere near the cost of our regular bags.

 FIT & SIZING